alessio94/easyjet-leptons-met/CONTRIBUTING.md

 For larger changes or general questions about the code, please open an issue on gitlab.

-## Coding style

-Limited code formatting rules are enforced via `cppcheck` and `flake8`.
-We aim to follow `PEP8` python style conventions, except certain cases where it is more natural to follow ATLAS-like camel-case variable names.

-If in doubt, follow the style of the surrounding code.

 ## Merge request guidelines

 Merge requests require successful pipelines and an approval by one of the project developers.
 If you are adding a new top-level script we encourage you to add a regression test in `EasyjetTests`.
 See the README in that package for more details.